March 2022: In residence at the University of Kansas teaching and restaging "Tessellations" (2016).

 The Carpet Series

 Outdoor performances in person (!) in NYC parks and public spaces, on a 5x8 Persian rug.
-Consult our Instagram for up-to-date schedule and write to us with location recommendations!
+Consult our Instagram for up-to-date schedule.

 Short dances, moving large in small spaces, created during COVID-19 Isolation.